The hyperbolic Brownian plane: Prerequisites: enumeration and type-I PSHT

 The proof of the existence is essentially the same as in \cite{CurPSHIT}: consider the sequence $\big( C_p(\lambda) \big)_{p \geq 1}$ given by \eqref{Cformula} with $C_p(\lambda)>0$ for all $p$.
-It verifies \eqref{recrel}, so for all $p\geq 1$ we have
+It verifies \eqref{recrel}, so for all $p\geq 1$, we have

 The last display can be interpreted as transition probabilities for the peeling process of $\mathbb{T}_{\lambda}$.
 This allows us to construct a random triangulation by peeling like in \cite{CurPSHIT}.
-The same arguments as in \cite{CurPSHIT} prove that we get a triangulation $\mathbb{T}_{\lambda}$ of the plane whose distribution is independent of the peeling algorithm used for the construction and that $\mathbb{T}_{\lambda}$ is $\lambda$-Markovian. \end{proof}
+The same arguments as in \cite{CurPSHIT} prove that we get a triangulation $\mathbb{T}_{\lambda}$ of the plane, that the distribution of $\mathbb{T}_{\lambda}$ is independent of the peeling algorithm used for the construction, and that $\mathbb{T}_{\lambda}$ is $\lambda$-Markovian. \end{proof}

-We note that in the critical case, we have a more explicit expression of $C_p(\lambda)$: we have $h=\frac{1}{4}$ so
+We note that in the critical case, we have a more explicit expression of $C_p(\lambda)$: we have $h=\frac{1}{4}$, so

 as easily proved by induction.